-1. [Every 5 years from the date of establishing the Compliance Committee,] the Council shall review the Authority’s inspection, compliance and enforcement mechanism to ensure that the manner of its operation and activities accords to international standard of best regulatory practice and for the purpose, request information from the Compliance Committee and the Secretary-General.
+1. [Every 5 years from the date of establishing the Compliance Committee,] the Council shall review the Authority’s inspection, compliance and enforcement mechanism to ensure that the manner of its operation and activities accords [with][] international standard of best regulatory practice and for the purpose, request information from the Compliance Committee and the Secretary-General.
+[During the first 10 years since the date of commencement of Commercial Production in the Area, the inspection, compliance and enforcement mechanism shall be reviewed every 3 years.
+After that period the mechanism shall be reviewed every 5 years.]

 1. bis The report of the periodic review shall be published on the Authority’s website.

-2. In the light of the review, the Council may, taking into account any recommendations of the Commission [Chief Inspector][and the Compliance Committee], adopt amendments to the mechanism.
+2. In the light of the review, the Council may, taking into account any recommendations of the Commission, the Compliance Committee, adopt amendments to the mechanism.